 For most people, price is the most important factor when buying life insurance.
 While that is understandable, it is not the only thing that matters.
 For example, an insurer’s financial strength is no less important.
-This metric demonstrates the insurers ability to pay its policies and contracts.
+This metric demonstrates the insurers ability to pay all its policies and contracts.
 A good rating here is essential.
-Otherwise, your loved ones may find that the insurance company no longer exists when they go to file a claim.
+Otherwise, you may find that the insurance company no longer exists when they go to file claims.

 With RBC Life Insurance, you can rest easy on this count.
 The insurer managed an A rating (Excellent) from AM Best — a credit rating agency that focuses on the insurance industry.
-This means you can count on RBC to deliver your policy pay-out when the time comes — 20, 30, or even 50 years down the line.
+This means you can count on RBC's insurance company to deliver your life insurance pay-out when the time comes — 20, 30, or even 50 years down the line.

 RBC Life Insurance Reviews

-Many people look at online reviews — like those on Google Reviews and Insureye — to get an insight into an insurer’s customer service.
+Many people look at online reviews — like those on and Insureye— to get an insight into an insurer’s customer service.

 But here is the thing: These platforms may not always be able to paint the whole picture.